ironbay/inferno-delta-template/README.md

-## Inferno Typescript Template
+## Inferno Delta Template
-This is a lightweight template for getting started with the awesome InfernoJS library using Typescript.
-Those of you coming from React should find the project structure familiar.
+This is an implementation of the Interceptor Pattern for building frontend applications that integrate with Delta - a realtime, programmable database.
+Included is a minimal framework that automatically syncs state between the server and client in realtime via websocket.
+This eliminates the need to write any code typically associated with fetching data from the backend and maintaining a local state (bye bye reducers and dispatchers).
+All you have to do is build the UI

 ### Usage
 This project uses Webpack for managing the build pipeline